hugiselephant/hugiselephant.github.io/content/pages/Creator collective.md

 I believe there is a better model for creatives.
 What if there was a better system of help and support them succeed?
+Some kind of Creator Collective.

   + Early Support like incubators